Adoption Requirements

 Available Horses

 We rescued Wicket from a PA auction in the fall of 2021.
 We had hoped to incorporate him into our pony ride program, however we have recently decided to switch directions and discontinue pony rides.
 As much as we love sharing our ponies with all of you, our rescue horses require our full time attention!
 For this reason we are looking for a new home for Wicket.
-Without pony rides he will not get much riding time at our house, and he is much to cute to just stand around as a pasture pet!
-Wicket is about 4 years old, gelding, and is a very sweet and friendly boy.
+Wicket is 4 years old, gelded, and is a very sweet and friendly boy.
 We were told he drives but we do not have a cart to test him out.
-He does ride but he will need a refresher!
-Due to his young age he gets a little fresh if he's been sitting around too long, like most riding horses he just needs some consistency and he will be a wonderful boy!
+He does ride but he will need a refresher.
+Like most riding horses, he just needs some consistency and he will be a wonderful boy!
 He is up to date on all shots/dentals.
 He does require sedation for the farrier, which is something we continue to work on.
 For this reason we are looking for a home with horse experience, or at the very least a home with a trainer who can continue to help him progress in this area.